 This latest recognition stems from USF’s innovative and strategic efforts to increase diverse study abroad participation.
 It includes the USF Education Abroad Inclusion Initiative, a system-wide endeavor to increase participation in credit bearing international experiences by students who are traditionally under-represented in study abroad programs, including minority, Pell Grant-eligible and transfer students.
 Since launching in 2014, the program has generated a 34 percent increase in study abroad participation by Hispanic students, a 49 percent increase in participation by multi-racial students and a 55 percent increase in black student participation.

-In addition, USF’s Office of National Scholarships has worked closely with USF’s Education Abroad office and multiple campus partners to increase the number of qualified applicants for the Gilman award.
+In addition, USF’s Office of National Scholars has worked closely with USF’s Education Abroad office and multiple campus partners to increase the number of qualified applicants for the Gilman award.

 Separate from this honor, USF has already made great strides for the 2018-19 Gilman cycle.
 Thirteen students received awards during the early application window for summer 2019, the most from any institution in the United States.